gnzsnz/ib-gateway-docker/template_README.md

     - "5900:5900"
   ```

 - Available for other services in same docker network.
 Services with access to `trader` network can access IB Gateway through hostname `ib-gateway`(same than service name).
-Secure setup, altough host should be trusted.
+Secure setup, although host should be trusted.

   ```yaml
   services:
     ib-gateway: